-Contravention of the smoking policy is a disciplinary issue.
+Contravention of the smoking policy is a formal conduct issue.

-In addition, it is a criminal offence, with individual workers, managers and the charity all vulnerable to fines if the law is broken.
+In addition, it is a criminal offence, with individual colleagues, managers and the charity all vulnerable to fines if the law is broken.
 Prosecutions could also be taken under fire safety legislation where smoking breaches the Fire Risk Assessment.